tgaborit/C-atan/README.md

 * Windows - Download the adequate zip archive, à l'adresse https://cmake.org/download/, then follow the installation instructions.

-### Installing
+### Building

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get the executable files

-In the catane directory, generate the Makefile
+In the catane directory, generate the *Makefile*

 ```
 cmake .
 ```

-Then build the binaries in the bin directory
+Then build the binaries in the *bin* directory

 ```
 make all
 ```

+Now you have two binaries in the *bin* directory : *catane_tests* for testing purposes, and *catane* for running purposes.

 ## Running the tests

-Pour lancer les tests du modèle, se rendre dans le dossier bin, puis lancer l'exécutable catane_tests.
+To run the model tests, in the *bin* directory, run the *catane_tests* executable.

 ## Built With